Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 Adjustable Bed Frame

-While side sleeping is encouraged, many prefer sleeping on their backs.
+While side sleeping is encouraged, many sleep apnea sufferers prefer sleeping on their backs.
 This sleep position may worsen symptoms of sleep apnea.
 To remedy this, an adjustable bed might be a good option.

 An adjustable bed frame is compatible with many different mattress types.
 It elevates the upper body to open airways with the click of a button.
 Not only is it an ideal tool to reduce sleep apnea symptoms, it can also reduce snoring and improve blood circulation.
 If you sleep with a partner, split king adjustable beds allows each individual to adjust the position of their bed to their own personal preference.